-Another effective way to clean vinyl siding is by using a pressure washer, although some manufacturers advise against it, and other manufacturers recommend a limited amount of pressure.
+Cleaning vinyl siding is even easier with a pressure washer, although some manufacturers advise against it, and other manufacturers recommend a limited amount of pressure.

-If you’re not sure how to clean vinyl siding with a pressure washer, be sure to keep the stream at eye level and pointed straight at the siding, not at an angle.
-That way, you won’t drive water in behind the siding.
+If you’re not sure how to clean vinyl siding with a pressure washer, start by ensuring that the stream is at eye level and pointed straight at the siding, not at an angle.
+That way, you won’t drive water behind the siding.
 Use caution when using a pressure washer around openings like windows, doors, and plumbing connections.

-Avoid using any cleaning products that contain organic solvents, undiluted chlorine bleach, liquid grease remover, nail polish remover, or furniture polish or cleaners.
+Avoid using any vinyl siding cleaners that contain organic solvents, undiluted chlorine bleach, liquid grease remover, nail polish remover, or furniture polish or cleaners.
 Any of these products might damage the vinyl siding’s surface.
-Also, avoid using highly-abrasive scrubbers or steel wool; these, too, can cause damage.
+Also, avoid using highly-abrasive scrubbers or steel wool; these, too, can cause damage when cleaning vinyl siding.

 With just a little bit of time and effort, vinyl siding can be kept looking “like new” and will provide many years of trouble-free protection for your home.